heptarch/heptarch.github.io/drafts/rbl2.md

 ways about their problems.
 That's what Bell did and it worked.

-Of course, it's more complicated than that.
-We do a good problem domain; to be richly connected, so there is a
+Of course, for this pitch to work, we do the problems to be compellingly important, not so applied that "pure research" is irrelevant, and to have suitably rich interconnections that we can hope the interdisciplinarity will bear fruit.